A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: The setting of the problem

-even if the subduced representation $U\downarrow H$ is reducible.
-In view of the prominent role they will play in the algorithm, let us now discuss briefly the role of the inner products $\mathrm{Tr}(\rho A)$ in the realm of quantum theory: given a linear operator $A$ on $\mathcal{H}$ and a state $\rho$, the number $\mathrm{Tr}(\rho A)$ is called the expected value of the operator $A$ in the state $\rho$ and is denoted consequently as $\langle A \rangle_\rho$.
+In view of the prominent role they will play in the algorithm, let us now discuss briefly the role of the inner products $\mathrm{Tr}(\rho A)$ in the realm of quantum theory: given a linear operator $A$ on $\mathcal{H}$ and a state $\rho$, the number $\mathrm{Tr}(\rho A)$ is called the expected value of the operator $A$ in the state $\rho$ and it is denoted consequently as $\langle A \rangle_\rho$.
 If the operator $A$ is self-adjoint, the expected value $\langle A \rangle_\rho$ is a real number and it truly represents the expected value of measuring the observable described by the operator $A$ on a quantum system in the state $\rho$.